alextanhongpin/full-stack-microservice/traefik-consul/README.md

-Smaple Treafik with Consul backend
+Sample Treafik with Consul backend